Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Background

 These updates can be viewed as alternating projections.
 We seek a distribution $q(f,t,z)$ which (a) factors and (b) has marginal $q(f,t)$ close to $\pobs(f,t)$.
 We begin with $q^0(f,t,z)$ which satisfies (a) but not (b) and modify it to get $r(f,t,z) = \pobs(f,t)q^0(z\mid f,t)$, which gives (b) exactly but destroys (a).
-Then we multiply a marginal and conditional of $r(f,t,z)$ to get $q^1(f,t,z)$ sacrificing (b) and satisfying (a), and repeat.
+Then we multiply a marginal and conditional of $r(f,t,z)$ to get $q^1(f,t,z)$, sacrificing (b) to satisfy (a), and repeat.